olvaffe/olv-notes/graphics/apis/vulkan.md

 - 1.3 was released in 2022
   - no new HW feature

-## Spec (1.2.149)

-- 2. Fundamentals
+## Chapter 3.
+Fundamentals

-  - 2.2.
+- 3.2.
 Execution Model
-    - work is submitted to queues using queue submission commands such as vkQueueSubmit, vkQueueBindSparse, or vkQueuePresentKHR
+  - Work is submitted to queues using queue submission commands that typically take the form vkQueue* (e.g. vkQueueSubmit , vkQueueBindSparse)
-      - optionally take a list of semaphores for waiting and another list of semaphores for signaling
+    - optionally take a list of semaphores upon which to wait before work begins and a list of semaphores to signal once work has completed
-    - the work itself, as well as semaphore waiting/signaling, are all queue operations
+  - The work itself, as well as signaling and waiting on the semaphores are all queue operations
-    - queue operations on different queues have no implicit ordering constraints and may execute in any order
+  - There are no implicit ordering constraints between queue operations on different queues, or between queues and the host, so these may operate in any order with respect to each other
-      - must use explicit ordering constraints if cross-queue ordering is needed
+    - Explicit ordering constraints between different queues or with the host can be expressed with semaphores and fences
   - queue operations on the same queue also may execute in any order, except when implicit ordering constraints apply
     - vkQueueSubmit respects submission order and other implicit ordering constraints
       - other queue submission commands do not
     - any queue operation cannot be reordered after a queue signal operation
       - any memory write also becomes available with queue signal operation
     - a queue wait operation cannot be reordered before a queue signal operation sharing the same semaphore
       - any memory write that is available also becomes visible
   - commands recorded in a command buffer are either
     - action command (draw, dispatch, clear, copy, begin/end renderpass)
     - state command (bind pipelines, set dynamic states, etc.)
     - sync command (set/wait events, barriers, render pass deps)
-    - more in 6.2.
+  - more in 7.2.
-  - 2.3.
+- 3.3.
 Object Model
   - the handle to a dispatchable object is a pointer which is unique during the object's lifetime
   - the handle to a non-dispatchable object is an opaque `uint64_t`
     - it can be a pointer
     - it can be an index to a pool (potentially non-unique if pool objects are reference counted)
     - it can be the object states tightly packed (thus non-unique)
-  - 2.3.1.
+  - 3.3.1.
 Object Lifetime
     - conceptually, an object has states and contents
       - states are immutable after object creation/allocation
       - contents can change